issalig/cpc/doc/usifac2-developer-guide.md

 You can get this drawing with MPLAB Code Configurator (MCC) (https://microchipdeveloper.com/mcc:clc) and also with GreatCowBasic but only Windows version provides this tool :(.

-We will see later how software uses this CLC signals.
+We will see later how software uses these CLC signals.

 ## Software